-500 Powerblade cutting heads which are optionally specified with belt drive should have the belt drive tension checked daily.
+300/400 Powerblade cutting heads should have the belt drive tension checked daily.
 This requires the removal of the drive cover.

-A load of 5 Kgs (10lbs) should give a deflection of approximately 9mm at the mid spam point.
+A load of 5 Kgs (10lbs) should give a deflection of approx. 9mm at the mid span point.

 To adjust, slacken the nuts at the motor fixing bolts and the adjuster locknut, then turn the adjuster bolt in the required direction.
 Then tighten lock nut and fixing bolts and replace the drive cover.